Beginning Amateur Radio

 You can use your transceiver in the home, in your garden, from a park, on top of a hill (or a mountain if you’re in Wales!), from your car, or from a club’s “shack”.

-Why make Amateur Radio a Hobby?
+Why Amateur Radio as a Hobby?

-• Community and friendships: There can be a strong sense of camaraderie between amateur radio enthusiasts, both locally and internationally.
+- Community and friendships: There can be a strong sense of camaraderie between amateur radio enthusiasts, both locally and internationally.

-• Learning & practising new skills: Amateur radio involves electronics, antenna theory, and wave propagation.
+- Learning & practising new skills: Amateur radio involves electronics, antenna theory, and wave propagation.
 Some aspects can involve using computers (e.g. your laptop, tablet, or smartphone).
-This makes the hobby a great way for you to improve upon and apply, your technical knowledge.
+This makes the hobby a great way for you to improve upon and apply your technical knowledge.

-• Exploration: You can communicate with people from different countries and cultures, explore remote parts of the world, or make contact with people within a few miles of your home—all through your radio.
+- Exploration: You can communicate with people from different countries and cultures, explore remote parts of the world, or make contact with people within a few miles of your home—all through your radio.

-• Emergency preparedness: Amateur radio is often used during emergencies when traditional communication methods fail.
+- Emergency preparedness: Amateur radio is often used during emergencies when traditional communication methods fail.

-Amateur Radio Licence Training Manuals
+Amateur Radio Licence Training Manuals (RSGB)

 Listening to amateur radio transmissions requires no licence.
 But, in Great Britain, to transmit legally using amateur radio, you will need to obtain a licence from Ofcom (the UK communications regulator).